Digital Love (Daft Punk song): Reception

 "Digital Love" charted backed with "Aerodynamic" due to equal club play.
-It charted at number 14 on the UK Singles Chart and reached number nine on the Hot Dance Music/Club Play chart in the United States.
+It charted at number 14 on the UK singles chart and reached number nine on the Hot Dance Music/Club Play chart in the United States.
 It also reached number 67 in Australia, promoted along with its B-side, "Aerodynamic".

-The song was featured in a GAP television advertisement.
-It featured both members of Daft Punk wearing their robotic helmets and gloves as well as GAP denim shirts and jeans.
+"Digital Love" was featured in a GAP television advertisement.
+It featured both members of Daft Punk wearing their robotic helmets and gloves with GAP denim shirts and jeans.
 They appeared dancing with Juliette Lewis.
-When asked about Daft Punk's dancing in the ad, Guy-Manuel de Homem-Christo stated "It looks really simple to do, but when you're on a step with the crew, it's really not, even though the choreographer was really nice."
+The Daft Punk member Guy-Manuel de Homem-Christo said: "It looks really simple to do, but when you're on a step with the crew, it's really not, even though the choreographer was really nice."